withastro/docs/src/pages/installation.md

   3: npm start (or pnpm, yarn, etc)
 ```

 At this stage, Astro has merely been copied to your new project.
-We would need to install the Astro dependencies and setup our `node_modules` folder inside the project.
+We would need to install the Astro dependencies and setup our `node_modules` folder inside the project:

 ```bash
 npm install || yarn
 ```

-This process will first, fetch the required dependencies from the npm registry, and then link and build the packages out for Astro to be able to use.
+This process will first, fetch the required dependencies from the npm registry, then link and build the packages out for Astro to use.

 ```bash
 git init && git add -A && git commit -m "Initial commit"
 ```

-This step, is optional, we do recommend setting up and adding `git` to the project.
+This step is optional, we do recommend setting up and adding `git` to the project.
 This combined command will let you set this up with ease.

 Astro adds only two commands to the `scripts` in the `package.json` file: